lbwry782-star/ACE-Backend/README.txt

-ACE Backend – ENGINE V0.7 (Hybrid Object Engine, OpenAI new SDK, gpt-image-latest)
+ACE Backend – ENGINE V0.7 (Hybrid Object Engine, OpenAI new SDK, gpt-image-1)

 This backend implements the ENGINE V0.7 logic for ACE / ADesk using the new OpenAI Python SDK.

 • 3 ads per request (JPG + 50-word TXT each).
-• Hybrid-object photos generated via OpenAI Images (model gpt-image-latest) when OPENAI_API_KEY is set.
+• Hybrid-object photos generated via OpenAI Images (model gpt-image-1) when OPENAI_API_KEY is set.
 • COPY (headline) is rendered onto the image at the bottom in a dark translucent strip.
 • No other text, no logos, no brands, no people, no CGI.